ksator/junos-automation-with-ansible/README.md

 #####Inventory file:
 The default 'hosts' file is supposed to live in /etc/ansible/hosts
 The inventory file we are using in this repository is **hosts**.
 It is at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/hosts), so it is not at the default place.
-it also define the ip address of each device with the variable junos_host.
+it also define the ip address of each device with the variable **junos_host**.
+This variable is reused in the playbooks.

 #####Config file for ansible:
 There is an **ansible.cfg** file at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.cfg).